Key Learning Points:

 The course is designed to enables learners to understand the regulation around the FCA's Client Assets rules and the key requirements for organisations to arrange for adequate protection of clients' assets when it is responsible for them.

-Learners are tested on their knowledge throughout the course with an assessment test at the end of each module.
+Learners are tested on their knowledge with an assessment test at the end of each module.
 Learners must make all the right decisions to reduce the risks and ensure compliance with client money and assets rules.
+Their success is measured by a risk-o-meter.
+Keep the needle in the green by answering questions correctly and pass each module.
 On successful completion of the course, learners will be able to download a certificate of achievement.
 Learners can also take the assessment again to improve their score.

 2 Ways of Purchasing